Sep 14, 2019

-By waiting for a ‘better time’ to invest, we’re not progressing.
+By timing the market (or trying to), we’re not progressing.
 We’re not working in line with our goal of ‘increasing our ownership’.

 But as we keep buying shares, our ownership stake increases.
 And with it, our share of the earnings and dividends from those underlying companies.
 Every single time we buy, our annual dividend income goes up, in line with our goal.